jadjoubran/laravel5-angular-material-starter/readme.md

 Here's what I'm planning for the next releases

-- UI-router HTML5 mode urls
-- https://scotch.io/tutorials/token-based-authentication-for-angularjs-and-laravel-apps (write post installation steps or bash to run jwt)
+- Json Web Tokens authentication
+- Installer script that does everything
 - fix EditorConfig for PSR-2 in app/
 - even better support for 5.1 (start from 5.1)
 - Add tooltips sample
 - Speedup gulp watch
 - Sample route authentication (via $localStorage)
 - Gulp watch should not exit when it catches an error
-- Installer script that does everything
 - Host repository on AWS or DO and remove gh pages example

 ## Changelog

-###v1.6.0
+### v1.6.1
++ UI-router HTML5 mode urls
++ updated documentation

+### v1.6.0
 + added optimized deployment script: [deploy.sh](https://github.com/jadjoubran/laravel5-angular-material-starter/blob/master/deploy.sh)